U.N. curbs Golan patrols after peacekeepers seized: diplomats

 At first they demanded the Syrian army cease shelling in the area and pull back from Jamla village as a condition for releasing the peacekeepers, but later described them as guests and escorted them to freedom in Jordan.

-Additional reporting by Louis Charbonneau in New York, Dan Williams in Jerusalem and Mariam Karouny in Beirut; Editing by Alistair Lyon and Doina Chiacu
+Additional reporting by Dan Williams in Jerusalem and Mariam Karouny in Beirut; Editing by Alistair Lyon